Car bombs kill two in Libyan capital

 | TRIPOLI

-TRIPOLI At least two people were killed when three car bombs exploded near interior ministry and security buildings in the Libyan capital on Sunday, the first lethal attack of its kind since Muammar Gaddafi's fall last year, security sources said.
+TRIPOLI Three car bombs exploded near interior ministry and security buildings in the Libyan capital on Sunday, killing at least two people in attacks authorities blamed on supporters of the country's deposed leader Muammar Gaddafi.

-There was no immediate claim of responsibility for the blasts, the latest examples of the violence that has remained a problem in Libya despite the peaceful transfer of power to the new government after elections in July, the first in decades.
+Libyan security officials said they had arrested 32 members of an organised network of Gaddafi loyalists linked to the attacks, which took place on the eve of the anniversary of the fall of Tripoli to rebel fighters.

-Gaddafi's overthrow and death, after 42 years of eccentric personal rule, left a power vacuum that was filled by local militias and other armed groups that security forces have struggled to subdue, and sporadic shootings and explosions.
+They were the first fatal attacks of their kind since a revolt led to Gaddafi's overthrow and death last year after 42 years in power.

-The first bomb blew up near the interior ministry's administrative offices in Tripoli but caused no casualties, the sources said.
+The first bomb blew up near the interior ministry's administrative offices in Tripoli but caused no casualties, security sources told Reuters.
 On arriving at the site, police found another car bomb that had not blown up.

 "The (victims) were two young men in their 20s.
 They drove past the police academy precisely at the time of the explosion," a security source said.

-Security sources said they had no immediate clues to who had planted the bombs and had received no claims of responsibility.
+The 32 people were arrested after security forces raided several locations in and around Tripoli, tipped off by what a security official said were leads from "closed-circuit street cameras and intelligence."

-A surge of violence during Ramadan included a car bomb in Tripoli near the offices of the military police and an explosion at the empty former military intelligence offices in the eastern city of Benghazi, the cradle of the revolt against Gaddafi.
+The official, from the Supreme Security Committee that has been supervising security matters since Gaddafi's fall, told Reuters connections between the group and the attacks "have been established".

-The latest attacks will test the mettle of the national assembly, which made improving security a priority when it took power earlier this month from the National Transitional Council of opposition forces that toppled Gaddafi.
+The latest attacks will test the mettle of the national assembly, which made improving security a priority when it assumed control this month from the National Transitional Council of opposition forces that toppled Gaddafi.

-Its main task will be imposing its authority on numerous armed groups, mostly militias who took part in the uprising, who refuse to lay down their weapons.
+Its main task will be containing numerous armed groups, mostly militias who took part in the uprising, who refuse to lay down their weapons.
 Disarming them remains a challenge.

 The 200-member assembly will name a new prime minister who will pick his government, pass laws and steer Libya to full parliamentary elections after a new constitution is drafted next year.

-The International Committee of the Red Cross announced that it was suspending its activities in Benghazi, Libya's second biggest city, and Misrata after one of its compounds in Misrata was attacked with grenades and rockets.
+The International Committee of the Red Cross suspended its activities in Benghazi, Libya's second biggest city, and Misrata after one of its compounds in Misrata was attacked with grenades and rockets.

 The fate of seven Iranian relief workers, official guests of the Libyan Red Crescent Association, remains unknown almost three weeks after they were kidnapped by gunmen in the heart of Benghazi.